arcadia-io/haven/_posts/2025-09-23-How-to-remove-Triggering-Content.md

 ---
 layout: post
 title: "How to Block Triggering Content Online for Safer Browsing"
-description: "Learn how to filter PTSD triggers, phobia keywords, and unwanted content using Haven."
+description: "Learn how to remove PTSD triggers, phobia keywords, and unwanted content using Haven."
 date: 2025-09-23 10:35:00 -0000
 ---

-# How to Remove Triggering Content Online for Safer Browsing

 ![Haven Screenshot]({{ site.baseurl }}/assets/images/Haven-navi-on-unsplash.jpeg)